w3c/wai-website/pages/design-develop/tutorials/images/decision-tree.zh-hans.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after "#".
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "An alt Decision Tree"
+title: "替代决策树"
-title_html: "An <code>alt</code> Decision Tree"
+title_html: "<code>alt</code> 替代决策树"
 lang: zh-hans  # Change "en" to the translated-language shortcode
 last_updated: 2024-05-13  # Keep the date of the English version

 translators:
-# - name: "Translator Name Here" # Add one -name: line for every translator
+- name: "金凯" # Add one -name: line for every translator
 # - name: "Jan Doe"   # Replace Jan Doe with translator name
 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
 # contributors: